Nexus-Mods/NexusMods.App/docs/index.md

 ## The Development Team

-!!! nexus "The Nexus App is developed by a very diverse, talented group of people."
+!!! nexus "The Nexus Mods App is developed by a very diverse, talented group of people."

 - Tim ([Halgari][halgari]): Team lead and author of [Wabbajack][wabbajack], 20 years building large computer systems, and most notably a big fan of [Clojure][clojure].